 Make the biscuits

 Preheat oven to 425°F. Line baking sheet with parchment paper.
 Whisk first 4 ingredients in large bowl.
 Add butter.
 Cut in until coarse meal forms.
 Whisk ½ cup cream, 1 egg, and extracts in small bowl; mix into dry ingredients.
 Gradually add buttermilk; toss until moist clumps form.
 Gather dough into ball; flatten into disk.

 Use all-purpose flour to generously dust a clear work surface.
 Spoon the dough onto the floured surface and use your hands to gather it into a ball and gently pat it into a small rectangle.
 Use a rolling pin to gently roll the dough into a rectangle ½-inch thick, about 7-inches x 10-inches.
 Arrange cooled apples in a single layer over half of the rolled out biscuit dough.
 Fold the bare side of the dough over the apples and gently press the edges to seal in the apples.
 Use the palms of your hand to pat the dough into a 6 x 8-inch rectangle if the edges are looking a bit rounded.

 Use a sharp knife to slice the dough into 12 squares.
 Use a spatula to place each biscuit onto the prepared baking sheet, about 2-inches apart.

 In a small bowl, whisk together sugar for topping, cinnamon, and salt.
 Brush each biscuit top with beaten egg and sprinkle generously with the cinnamon sugar mixture.
-Bake for 12 to 14 minutes until the biscuits are risen and golden brown and the cheese is bubbling.
+Bake for 12 to 14 minutes until the biscuits rise and golden brown.
 Remove from the oven and serve warm, or cool completely before storing in an airtight container.
 Biscuits are best enjoyed within two days of baking.